bmiftah/ROC-Curve-code/README.md

 **ROC Curve**

-The code snippet attached here is refernce code to show how ROC curve is rendered for the self-attention based BI-LSTM Model(SAT-BI-LSTM).
+The code snippet attached here is reference code to show how ROC curve is rendered for the self-attention based BI-LSTM Model(SAT-BI-LSTM).
+The code here is for reference purpose

 The resulting ROC Curve for each is shown hereunder